sivahari1/FlibBook-Production/EMAIL_NOT_RECEIVED_TROUBLESHOOTING.md

 This will send test emails and show you if there are any configuration issues.

 ## Common Issues

+### Issue: "Failed to send password reset email"
+**Error Message:** "Failed to send password reset email.
+Please try again later."

+**Cause:** Resend API key is not configured.

+**Solution:**
+1. Add `RESEND_API_KEY` to Vercel environment variables
+2. Redeploy the application
+3. Try the password reset again
+4. The email will be sent successfully

 ### Issue: "RESEND_API_KEY is not configured"
 **Solution:** Add the API key to Vercel environment variables and redeploy.